Degree studies with kantele as a main instrument are a part of the Classical Music Performance programme.

 General music skills test

-In addition to the main instrument exam, the entrance examinations for the 5.5-year degree programmes include a test on general music skills.
-The programme-specific dates for general music skills tests will be announced soon.
+In addition to the main instrument or main subject exam, the entrance examinations for the 5.5-year degree programme will include a general musical skills test.
+The test will be organized remotely on 20 April 2023 at 10:30 a.m. or 6:30 p.m EEST.

-The examiners of general music skills tests will give the Entrance Examination Board an opinion on the applicant’s capability for completing the studies in accordance with the curriculum within the target duration and the possible need for remedial studies.
-The Entrance Examination Board will take the opinion into account as part of the overall assessment.
+The examiners of the general musical skills test will give the selection board an opinion on the applicant’s prerequisites for completing the studies in accordance with the curriculum within the target time and the possible need for remedial studies.
+The selection board will take the opinion into account as part of the overall assessment in the final phase of the entrance examination.
+Only applicants who have made it to the final stage of the entrance examination will be assessed.

-The results of the general music skills tests can be used as part of the assessing the starting level of applicants selected as students.
+The results of the general musical skills test and the text written in the examination can be used as part of the assessing the starting level of applicants selected as students.
 If the selected applicant does not demonstrate sufficient capabilities for university-level general music skills studies, they are obligated to complement their competence with remedial studies.
 Further information will be provided in the acceptance letter.
 Remedial studies must be completed before the actual general music skills courses.

 Entrance examination assessment